 This site is currently in BETA testing.
 Passwords will not be available until 2015 dues are paid.
-At the present time there is no information in the Members Only Section.
+At the present time there is no timely or pertinent information in the Members Only Section.

 Our Association is comprised of over 1400 members for New Jersey’s 566 municipalities.
 Among our ranks, we have many of the state’s Tax Collectors, Deputy Collectors, Treasurers, Deputy Treasurers, Municipal Finance Officers and Utility Collectors.
 We also welcome vendors and suppliers to the industry to join as Associate Business Members.

 One of our primary focuses is keeping our members abreast of industry news.
 Via fax and mail alerts, our newsletter and our Web site, we ensure that our membership is constantly kept up-to-date.

 To achieve this goal, TCTANJ’s Executive Board, made up of representatives from every county in the State, meets six times a year to discuss matters like municipal finance, taxes, and legislative issues.
 Information collected at these meetings, along with other relevant news items from the industry and our membership, becomes the main content of our quarterly publication, The Criterion.

 Our Web site is an evolving information source for our membership.
 It lists industry events and news, as well as contact information for the Association.

 Conventions and Certifications